menu

 Real Estate Prices & Overview

-The average rental price in Belmont Cragin is currently $1,868, based on NeighborhoodScout's exclusive analysis.
-Rents here are currently lower in price than 46.8% of Illinois neighborhoods.
+The average rental price in Belmont Cragin is currently $2,065, based on NeighborhoodScout's exclusive analysis.
+The average rental cost in this neighborhood is higher than 62.5% of the neighborhoods in Illinois.

 Belmont Cragin is a densely urban neighborhood (based on population density) located in Chicago, Illinois.

-Belmont Cragin real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) small apartment buildings and single-family homes.
+Belmont Cragin real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and small apartment buildings.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Belmont Cragin neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 1940 and 1969.

 Notable & Unique Neighborhood Characteristics